zk-alt-tech/FUTURE_DS_01/README.md

 ## Repositary Structure:
 Data and workings

-Dashboard with insights and recommendations
+Client-ready Dashboard (with insights and recommendations, uploaded as a PDF)

-Screenshots

 README.md